 How to Get There: From Blandford Forum, travel north east on the A354 towards Salisbury.
 After about 5 miles, turn right, signposted for Moor Crichel.
 After another mile or so, turn left down the hill and then round to the right, through Gussage St Michael.
 Stay on the valley road and when you arrive at Gussage All Saints, turn left.
 Parking is suitable in the vicinity of the church entrance.

 Refreshments: Nearby is The Drovers Inn, Gussage All Saints.
-When this pub closed a couple of years ago the community got together, bought it and now it is the hub of village life.
+When this pub closed a few of years ago the community got together, bought it and now it is the hub of village life.

 There are three Gussages that follow the small stream, of the same name, through the shallow chalkland valley.
-Gussage St Michael and Gussage All Saints are small villages, while Gussage St Andrew is a tiny hamlet on the other side of the Blandford to Salisbury road, the A354.
-The name Gussage comes from the Anglo-Saxon Gwy or gyse, meaning moving water or borne stream and sych or sic meaning dry; in other words a stream that dries up in summer time.
+Gussage St Michael and Gussage All Saints are small linear villages, while Gussage St Andrew is a tiny hamlet on the other side of the Blandford to Salisbury road, the A354.
+The name Gussage comes from the Anglo-Saxon ‘Gwy’ or ‘gyse’, meaning moving water or borne stream and ‘sych’ or ‘sic’ meaning dry; in other words a stream that dries up in summer time, a winterborne.

 The valley is placed within Cranborne Chase which is rich in prehistoric remains providing evidence of use from the Neolithic right through to the Romans, covering three millennia.
 It comprises one of the largest concentrations of burial mounds in England, amounting to nearly 400 having already been recorded.
 Also present is the Roman road – the Ackling Dyke – and The Dorset Cursus as well as numerous settlements, boundaries and enclosures.
-To the south there are traces of seven ditches crossing the road from here to Tarrant Hinton, supposed by archaeologists to be evidence of an almighty battle fought by the ancient Britons.
+To the south there are traces of seven ditches crossing the road from here to Tarrant Hinton, supposed by archaeologists to be evidence of an almighty battle fought by the ancient Britons and a rare example of this period of activity.
 To the north lies Bokerley Ditch, an earthwork that also spans many ancient periods and even today is still used as the Hampshire-Dorset county boundary.

 The survival of these monuments are thanks to Cranborne Chase’s Norman origin as a hunting ground, preventing any encroachment of settlement and development, enforced by law up until 1830.
 Its character attracted some of the pioneering archaeologists of the 19th century including General Pitt Rivers, who actually owned the majority of the land, Sir Richard Colt Hoare and Edward Cunnington.